 LX1031 is an orally-delivered small molecule compound that we are developing for the potential treatment of irritable bowel syndrome and other gastrointestinal disorders.
+We initiated a Phase 2 clinical trial in December 2008 to evaluate the safety and tolerability of LX1031 and its effects on symptoms associated with irritable bowel syndrome.
+The Phase 2 clinical trial is expected to include 150 patients suffering from either diarrhea-predominant or mixed irritable bowel syndrome.
+We have completed a Phase 1a single ascending-dose study, an initial Phase 1b multiple ascending-dose study and an additional Phase 1b dose escalation study of LX1031.
+In Phase 1 clinical trials, all dose levels were well tolerated, no dose-limiting toxicities were observed and LX1031 was shown to reduce levels of urinary 5-HIAA, the primary metabolite of serotonin and a biomarker of serotonin production.

-We have completed a Phase 1a single ascending-dose study and an initial Phase 1b multiple ascending-dose study of LX1031, and are conducting an additional Phase 1b dose escalation study to explore additional dosing parameters.
-We designed LX1031 to reduce the serotonin available for receptor activation in the gastrointestinal tract without achieving significant systemic exposure or affecting serotonin levels in the brain.
-LX1031 was internally generated by our medicinal chemists as an inhibitor of tryptophan hydroxylase, or TPH, the rate-limiting enzyme for serotonin production found in enterochromaffin, or EC, cells of the gastrointestinal tract.
+We designed LX1031 to reduce production of serotonin in the gastrointestinal tract and therefore reduce the sertonin available for receptor activation without affecting serotonin levels in the brain.
+LX1031 was internally generated by our medicinal chemists as an inhibitor of tryptophan hydroxylase, or TPH, the rate-limiting enzyme for serotonin production found primarily in enterochromaffin, or EC, cells of the gastrointestinal tract.
 In our Genome5000 program, our scientists found that mice lacking the non-neuronal form of this enzyme, TPH1, have virtually no serotonin in the gastrointestinal tract, but maintain normal levels of serotonin in the brain.
 In preclinical studies, LX1031 demonstrated a dose-dependent reduction of serotonin levels in the gastrointestinal tract of multiple species without affecting brain serotonin levels.
+Clinical development of LX1031 is being funded through our product development collaboration with Symphony Capital Partners, L.P.